IO-Design-Team/foreground_service_isolate/README.md

 # foreground_service_isolate

-Helper to spawn a long-running isolate that supports Flutter plugins in an Android foreground service.
+Helper to spawn a long-running isolate that supports Flutter plugins.
+On Android, this isolate spawns in a foreground service.
 Sets up isolate channel communication with [isolate_channel](https://pub.dev/packages/isolate_channel).

 ## Getting Started